Econ 390

 On the course webpage, I will post electronic copies of problem sets and any material discussed in class.

-A major component of the course is an independent forecasting project, discussed below.
+A major component of the course is an independent forecasting project.

-There will be three midterms and no final exam.
+There will be two midterms and one final exam.

 The course grading will be divided as follows: